appbaseio/reactive-manual/content/docs/advanced/CustomQuery.md

 ```

 ### Defining a Default Query
-Each component has a `customQuery` prop that accepts a function which has the same specifications as `customQuery`.DefaultQuery is used to apply the query on the source component.
+Some components have a `defaultQuery` prop that accepts a function which has the same specifications as `customQuery`.DefaultQuery is used to apply the query on the source component.
 Unlike `customQuery`, It doesn't get leaked to other components.
 It's as if you create an internal component and apply the defaultQuery on it.
 Ideally, you would use this with components that are data-driven.

 ```javascript
 <SingleList